Nyagak III Hydroelectric Power Station: Construction timetable

 It was anticipated that the selection process for the core investor would last until 2014.
 Construction would then begin in 2015 and last three years, with commissioning anticipated in 2018.
+The completed dam was commissioned on 1 August 2025.

 Construction costs

 In 2011, the construction of Nyagak III Power Station was anticipated to cost approximately US$14 million.
 The power generated would be evacuated via the existing 33 kilovolt transmission power lines linking the towns of Paidha, Nebbi, Bondo, Okollo, and Arua, constructed at an estimated cost of UGX:44.2 billion (€13 million) between 2013 and 2015 following the development of the Nyagak Power Station.
 In March 2018, the Daily Monitor reported that KfW had withdrawn a grant of Shs36 billion (€8 million), towards completion of this project, due to extended delay in reaching financial close.
-The Uganda government will have to source new funding to bridge he gap.
+The Uganda government had to source new funding to bridge the gap.

 As of March 2019, the construction costs are reported to be US$19.4 million.
-Loans are being sought from (a) Trade Development Bank (TDB) (b) African Development Bank and (c) Exim Bank of China.
-TDB is looking at the project with a view of funding it.
+Loans were sought from (a) Trade Development Bank (TDB) (b) African Development Bank and (c) Exim Bank of China.
+TDB looked at the project with a view of funding it.

 In November 2020, the African Export–Import Bank agreed to lend US$10 million towards the completion of this power station, replacing KfW, which withdrew €8 million funding in 2018, due to delays in land acquisition.
 At the time Afrexim Bank came on board, work progress was estimated at 22 percent completion.
-Commercial commissioning is anticipated in the fourth quarter of 2022.
+Commercial commissioning was anticipated in the fourth quarter of 2022.

 Recent developments

-In March 2019, the Ugandan Ministry of Energy and Mineral Development, asked UEGCL, expedite the resumption of work on this power station.
+In March 2019, the Ugandan Ministry of Energy and Mineral Development, asked UEGCL to expedite the resumption of work on this power station.
 The new dam capacity is now increased to 6.6 MW.
 The SPV company is now called GenVax Nyagak.
 It is jointly owned by the Ugandan government (30 percent) and a consortium (70 percent) comprising (a) Tata Consulting Engineers (b) Dott Services Limited and (c) Hydromax Limited.
 The table below illustrates the shareholding in GenVax Nyagak.

 As of January 2022 construction was ongoing, with completion anticipated in the second half of 2022.
+After many delays, as of July 2023, the completion of the project was premised on the Uganda government availing funding of approximately UGX:28 billion (US$7.5 million) to the contractor.